jamesheald/COIN/README.md

 # COIN

 The COIN (COntextual INference) model [[1](#reference)] is a principled Bayesian model of motor learning in which separate memories are acquired for different contexts.
-It can be used to model learning in force-field and visuomotor adaptation paradigms.
+It is a model of sensorimotor learning in force-field and visuomotor adaptation paradigms.

 The COIN model was developed for MATLAB and has been tested on Matlab R2020a.